Skip to content

 TCP Integration

-• The echo command piped to netcat (nc) to send data over TCP.
+• The echo command piped to netcat (nc) is available for sending test data over TCP.

-The example device SN-002 publishes temperature and humidity readings to the TCP Integration on port 10560.
+In this tutorial, device SN-002 sends temperature and humidity readings to the TCP Integration server on port 10560.

 SN-002,default,temperature,25.7\nSN-002,default,humidity,69

-TCP uses a generic uplink converter.
-The uplink converter receives the raw TCP message bytes as a payload byte array — already framed and stripped by the handler configured in the connection settings.
+The decoder function receives the raw TCP message bytes as a payload byte array — already extracted from the byte stream by the handler configured in the Connection settings, with framing bytes stripped.
 It must return an object with at least deviceName and deviceType.
 Optionally, it can include telemetry (time-series measurements) and attributes (device properties) as flat key-value maps.

 1. Go to Integrations center ⇾ Data converters.